Early Bird Discount

 Quote promo code ‘AFG/ACA_5%_OFF’ when booking your tour direct and receive an additional 5% discount off the tour price.
 This offer is exclusive to Africa Guide customers.
 Terms and Conditions apply.

-Daily Highlights * covered by Optional Safari Pass
+Daily Highlights * covered by Optional Adventure Pass

-01 Depart Johannesburg, Mpumalanga Region, Kruger Private Game Reserve, D
+01 Depart Pretoria, Mpumalanga Region, Kruger Private Game Reserve, D

 02 Kruger National Park – Game Drives BLD